EduardoLopezCS/cse15l-lab-reports/LabReport3Page2.md

 ### Two examples for option **-size**:
 ```
-find . -size 10
+find . -size  -1k
-./government/Media
-./government/Media/Annual_Fee.txt
-./government/Media/Working_for_Free.txt
-./government/Media/Library_Lawyers.txt
-./government/Media/Politician_Practices.txt
-./plos/pmed.0020239.txt
-./plos/pmed.0020187.txt
-./plos/pmed.0020236.txt
-./plos/pmed.0020235.txt
-./plos/pmed.0020257.txt
-./plos/pmed.0020242.txt
+.
+./government
+./government/About_LSC
+./government/Env_Prot_Agen
+./government/Alcohol_Problems
+./government/Post_Rate_Comm
+./plos/pmed.0020191.txt
+./plos/pmed.0020226.txt
+./911report
 ```
 ```
-find . -size 100
+find . -size +200k
-./biomed/1471-2377-3-4.txt
-./biomed/gb-2003-4-6-r39.txt
-./biomed/gb-2003-4-3-r20.txt
+./government/About_LSC/commission_report.txt
+./government/Env_Prot_Agen/bill.txt
+./government/Gen_Account_Office/GovernmentAuditingStandards_yb2002ed.txt
+./government/Gen_Account_Office/Statements_Feb28-1997_volume.txt
+./government/Gen_Account_Office/d01591sp.txt
+./911report/chapter-13.4.txt
+./911report/chapter-13.5.txt
+./911report/chapter-3.txt
 ```
 Both examples above show the use of the **-size** option for **find**.
-This option searches for a specific file(s) given a size like 10MB, 100MB etc. It's useful if the programmer knows the size of the files, they can get a list of the ones that accomodate the given size.
-The second example listed the larger sized files(100MB) than the first example, which were smaller (10MB) files.
+This option searches for a specific file(s) given a size like 10M(megabytes), 10000k(kilobytes), 2G(gigabytes), etc. It's useful if the programmer knows the size of the files, they can get a list of the ones that accomodate the given size.
+It also helps to list out the files that are either greater than or less than the given size.
+The second example listed the larger sized files(greater than 200 kilobytes) than the first example, which were smaller(less than 1 kilobyte) files.

 Outside source: https://www.linuxteck.com/find-command-in-linux-with-examples/